Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/scene-events.md

 :::info
 If you have not already read the [Using NetworkSceneManager](using-networkscenemanager.md) document, it is highly recommended to do so before proceeding.
 :::

 ## Scene Event Associations
-In the "Using NetworkSceneManager" document you learned that the term "Scene Event" refers to all subsequent scene events that transpire over time after a server has initiated a load or unload Scene Event.
-For most purposes this is true, however `SceneEventType.Synchronize` is one more unique type of Scene Event that covers much more than loading or unloading a single scene.
-In order to better understand the associations between scene event types, it is better to see them grouped together:
+We learned that the term "Scene Event" refers to all (associated) subsequent scene events that transpire over time after a server has initiated a load or unload Scene Event.
+For most cases this is true, however `SceneEventType.Synchronize` is a unique type of Scene Event that handles much more than loading or unloading a single scene.
+In order to better understand the associations between scene event types, it is better to first see them grouped together:

 ### Loading:
 **Initiating Scene Event**: `SceneEventType.Load`<br/>